An Expert Tool for Expert Users

 The Insight

-Expert users don’t want simpler tools.
-They want tools that respect how they already think.
-My job wasn’t to retrain them—it was to give them a system that matched their mental models and made automation a collaborator, not a black box.
+Expert users prize tools that most respect how they think.
+The design challenge wasn't to retrain the support engineers on a simpler tool.
+It was to build a system that matched their mental models and made automation a collaborator, not a black box.